adibpat/text_replace/README.md

         Arguments less that the above will return "Insufficient Arguments" error

-    Any improvements or suggestions are welcome!
+    Improvements or suggestions are welcome!